Now offered on-line

 - Online Tools and Resources

 Everyone who attends the program will receive a Certificate of Attendance stating hours attended and topics covered.

 This course is designed to meet the Alberta Family Mediation Society Child Consultant/Child Inclusive Mediator Specialization.
 In order to meet this requirement, participants must:

 - Complete all pre-reading and any pre-course assessments

-- Attend the 28 hour face-to-face training
+- Attend the 30- hour on-line training (self-paced learning combined with scheduled tutorials)

 Upon satisfactory completion of the course (including out of class assessments) participants will receive a Certificate of Competence.